Emily Oster, PhD

 Putting this together leads to some general advice: Offer your very young child a wide variety of foods, and keep offering them even if the child rejects them at first.
 As they get a little older, do not freak out if they don’t eat as much as you expect, and keep offering them new and varied foods.
 If they won’t eat the new foods, don’t replace the foods with something else that they do like or will eat.
 And don’t use threats or rewards to coerce them to eat.

-This advice is easy to give, but it can be hard to take.
+All of the above advice is easy to give, but it can be hard to put into practice.
 It is frustrating to sit at a meal that you know to be delicious with a 4-year-old who screams that they hate it and will not eat anything.
 I don’t have a great solution for this, other than earplugs.
 Oh, or try this: When my younger child was 4, I trained him to say, “I don’t care for pot roast” rather than “I hate pot roast,” since it at least sounds more polite, even if still combined with pushing the plate away and putting on an angry pouty face.
 (Parenting: It’s a long game.)

 Community Guidelines